smash-transport/smash-hadron-sampler/README.md

     cd build
     cmake .. -DPythia_CONFIG_EXECUTABLE=[...]/pythia8307/bin/pythia8-config
     make
-where `[...]/gsl-2.0` is the path to the GSL root directory (in this case GSL-2.0, however any newer version is also supported).
+where `[...]/pythia8307` is the path to the pythia directory to which also SMASH is coupled.

 In continuation, the executable `sampler` is created.